Progress report for GNE18-171

 The current project was approved by IACUC (Protocol #: 2018-0110).
 The project has started in August 2020 and is currently under the data collection phase with 66% of completion.
 The project will be completed in the Spring 2021 (as per revised timeline).

 December 2019: Obtain IACUC approval

-March: Enroll cows in experiment and collect samples
+August – December 2020: Enroll 4 blocks of 8 cows (n=32) in experiment and collect samples

-August: Complete experiment.
-Summarize feed, milk, body weight, adiposity, respiration and heart rate, and body temperature data including statistical analysis.
+April – June 2021: Summarize feed, milk, body weight, respiration and heart rate, and body temperature data including statistical analysis.

 June: Present final findings at ADSA and the Advanced Dairy Nutrition and Management Shortcourse.

 June-August: Publish a PRODAIRY e-Leader newsletter or The Manager magazine article